<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 To save the wear and tear on your impeller and suction liner, adjust the nose gap once a week.
 It’s ultra quick: Start by loosening the hold-down bolts on the back of the bearing assembly, then use your adjusting screw and nut to move the bearing assembly forward until it touches the liner, taking care to back it off slowly to the prescribed distance for your pump.
 Voilà — the perfect nose gap!

 Pump hacks like these may require outside-the-box thinking, but that’s what makes them great!
-At GIW, we’re always trying to come up with new ways to simplify your pumping processes and maintenance procedures.
+At KSB GIW, Inc., we’re always trying to come up with new ways to simplify your pumping processes and maintenance procedures.
 With a little creative guidance — and a great pump — you’ll be operating longer and more cost-effectively, so you’ll have more time to focus on production — and those wood scuffs!

-View all Blogs Topics: Mining, GIW, Oil Sands
+View all Blogs Topics: Tech Tips, Mining, GIW, Pump Basics, Slurry Pumps

 Related Posts